Updated: Jun 16, 2021

 The funding has been awarded to councils and police and crime commissioners (PCCs) across England and Wales, including Birmingham City Council, Durham PCC, Bristol City Council, Kent PCC, and South Wales PCC.

 The third round of the Safer Streets Fund also opens today, providing another opportunity to bid from a fund of £25 million for the year 2021/22.
+The deadline for submitting bids is 23:59 on Thursday 15 July 2021.

 This next round of funding will go beyond environmental measures like improved street lighting, and encourage police to secure innovative bids for plans primarily focused on helping make women and girls feel safer on the streets, as well as projects which could include an emphasis on changing attitudes and behaviours in local communities.